feedhenry-raincatcher/raincatcher-angularjs/README.md

  `npm run bootstrap` - perform boostrap for all modules

  `npm run start` - run top level applications

- `npm run lint` - execute tslint for all modules

  `npm run build` - execute the build command for all modules, compiling TypeScript sources to JavaScript